-A published author and scholar with 35 years’ experience in writing, teaching, and book editing, I’m a Tenured Professor of English at Hillsborough Community College in Tampa, Florida, USA.
-Since I founded Edit911.com, Inc. in December 1999, my staff and I have edited over 6,000 books and dissertations, as well as 15,000 other business documents, essays, websites, and academic articles of all sorts, many of them for publication.
+A published author and scholar with 37 years’ experience in writing, teaching, and book editing, I’m a retired Professor of English.
+Since I founded Edit911.com, Inc. in December 1999, my staff and I have edited more than 40,000 books and dissertations, as well as 60,000 other business documents, essays, websites, and academic articles of all sorts, many of them for publication.

 Dr. Ada earned her PhD in Biochemistry and Molecular Biology, with a focus on cancer biology.
 She has published a number of peer-reviewed articles, a scientific review, and a book chapter on topics such as: the influence of epigenetics on cancer biology; the potential role of chemical biology in regenerative medicine; and the role of cancer stem cells in anti-estrogen therapy resistance.
 She is currently an active researcher in the field of chemical biology and regenerative medicine.
 She is also a member of the American Medical Writers Association, and has experience editing dissertations, scientific manuscripts, and grants for non-native English speakers.
 As an editor, she hopes to build writers’ confidence by helping them develop their own voices.

 Dr. Alan graduated from an Ivy League university and holds a Ph.D. in History from The University of Chicago.
 He taught history, humanities and writing for over twenty years at universities in Texas and Florida, and is now teaching in Paris.
 He has written, edited and translated several academic books, many academic articles, and travel articles for the general public.